 Au Gres is a tiny city located in the state of Michigan.
 With a population of 961 people and just one neighborhood, Au Gres is the 487th largest community in Michigan.

 Au Gres is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Au Gres is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Au Gres who work in sales jobs (15.07%), teaching (8.56%), and office and administrative support (8.22%).
+Overall, Au Gres is a city of professionals, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Au Gres who work in sales jobs (15.43%), personal care services (7.10%), and teaching (7.10%).

-Au Gres is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Au Gres doesn't have a public transportation system that people use for their commute.

-The citizens of Au Gres are slightly less educated than the national average of 21.84% for the average city or town: 14.29% of adults in Au Gres have a bachelor's degree or advanced degree
+The percentage of adults in Au Gres who are college-educated is close to the national average for all communities of 21.84%: 17.34% of the adults in Au Gres have a bachelor's degree or advanced degree.

-The per capita income in Au Gres in 2022 was $30,352, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $121,408 for a family of four.
+The per capita income in Au Gres in 2022 was $34,943, which is upper middle income relative to Michigan, and middle income relative to the rest of the US.
+This equates to an annual income of $139,772 for a family of four.
 However, Au Gres contains both very wealthy and poor people as well.

 Au Gres is a somewhat ethnically-diverse city.
 The people who call Au Gres home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Au Gres residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Au Gres include German, Irish, French, English, and Russian.
+Important ancestries of people in Au Gres include German, Irish, Polish, French, and English.

 The most common language spoken in Au Gres is English.
 Other important languages spoken here include Italian and German/Yiddish.